• Free Stuff

 🐾 Support for Pet Owners

-Your pets are family, but vet bills and food costs can be a major strain on a tight budget.
+Your pets are family, but vet bills and pet food costs can quickly strain a tight budget.

 Humane World for Animals (Formerly

-Pets are family.
-The Humane World for Animals (yes it’s the new name for both The Humane Society of the United States and Humane Society International) maintains a comprehensive, state-by-state list of organizations that can help with the cost of pet food, spay/neuter services, and urgent veterinary care.
-You don’t have to choose between feeding your pet and paying a bill.
+The Humane World for Animals (the new name for both The Humane Society of the United States and Humane Society International) keeps a state-by-state list of organizations that can help with pet food, spay/neuter services, and urgent veterinary care.

 🆘 Emergency Disaster Relief

-I hope you are never impacted by natural disasters, but if you are dealing with a natural disaster like a hurricane or wildfire strikes, there is immediate help out there.
+I hope you are never impacted by natural disasters, but if a hurricane, wildfire, flood, or other emergency impacts you, immediate help is available.

-These federal agencies and non-profits are the primary sources for getting emergency financial assistance for temporary housing, food, and other critical needs.
+These federal agencies and non-profits provide emergency financial assistance for things like temporary housing, food, and other critical needs, so you can focus on staying safe and getting back on your feet.

 Federal Emergency Management Agency (FEMA)